Cirrent/ZipKey-Android-SDK/README.md

 - BLE & Soft AP onboarding protocols have been changed;
 - ZipKey onboarding type has been completely removed;
 - improved stability.
+### 1.3.11
+#### Fixed
+- fixed a bug where an incorrect SRV description URL of UPnP service may cause IllegalArgumentException.
 ### 1.3.10
 #### Fixed
-- fixed a bug where an incorrect symbol in Bonjour TXTRecord may cause ArrayIndexOutOfBounds exception..
+- fixed a bug where an incorrect symbol in Bonjour TXTRecord may cause ArrayIndexOutOfBounds exception.
 ### 1.3.9
 #### Fixed
 - fixed a bug where the candidate networks list may contain SoftAP network.